Interstitial Cystitis Workup

 Additional studies

-Urethral and vaginal culture results must be negative for pathologic organisms (eg, fungi and gonorrheal, chlamydial, and trichomonal species).
+Urethral and vaginal culture results should be obtained for pathologic organisms (eg, fungi and gonorrheal, chlamydial, and trichomonal species).

 In men, expressed prostatic secretions yield no findings specific for interstitial cystitis.
 Nonetheless, localizing cultures and microscopic examination should be performed to exclude bacterial prostatitis.